MelikeArikan/telefonRehberiProjesi/README.md

 ## what is 'Telephone Directory' project ?
 * This project is written in Kotlin in android studio.
 * In this application important phone numbers are available for user and user can save phone numbers and extra information.
 The user can access the recorded information at any time.
-#### The magazine news application, its appearance, design and use are as follows:
+#### The 'Telephone Directory' application, its appearance, design and use are as follows:

 https://user-images.githubusercontent.com/111872567/190006018-6edc02fa-fbd4-4550-b6cf-aaead3ff69bc.mp4